xamarin/xamarin-forms-samples/UserInterface/MonkeyAppPicker/README.md

 ---
-name: Monkey Picker
+name: Xamarin.Forms - Monkey Picker
 description: This sample demonstrates how to populate a Picker with data by setting the ItemsSource property, and how to respond to item selection by the user.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: